thumb2086/Medication_reminder/README.md

 *   **0035:** Added a language switching feature to the settings page, allowing users to manually switch the app\'s display language (Traditional Chinese, English, or follow the system).
 *   **0034:** Added English localization to the application to support English-speaking users.
 *   **0033:** Implemented historical temperature and humidity data synchronization.
 Extended the Bluetooth protocol to allow the app to sync all historical temperature and humidity data recorded during the offline period from the pillbox upon connection and display it completely on the chart.
-*   **0032:** Fixed multiple compilation errors and warnings in the project, including a `SwipeRefreshLayout` dependency issue, an error in `MainActivity.kt`, and cleaned up unused code.
+*   **0032:** Fixed multiple compilation errors and warnings in the.project, including a `SwipeRefreshLayout` dependency issue, an error in `MainActivity.kt`, and cleaned up unused code.
 *   **0031:** Cleaned up all duplicate and empty files in the `app/src/main/java/com/example/medicationreminderapp/ui/` directory.
 *   **0030:** Implemented the "App actively requests temperature/humidity data" feature in the Bluetooth protocol and provided a UI for users to trigger this action.
 *   **0029:** Fixed multiple build errors and warnings in `app/build.gradle.kts`.
 Handled incorrect string quotes for `buildConfigField` and replaced the deprecated `exec` method with the more modern `ProcessBuilder` to ensure the stability of the Gradle build script.